vippsas/vipps-partner-api/vipps-partner-api.md

 It's the UUID price package _id_ (`pricePackageId`) that must be used, not the three-digit `priceId` or the alphanumeric key `pricePackageKey`.
-If the `pricePackageId` is included but not correct, the `returnUrl` will take the merchant to a page warning them that the prefill is not valid.
+If the `pricePackageId` is included but not correct, the `returnUrl` will take the merchant to a page warning them that the pre-fill is not valid.

 This may be useful: